Skip to content

 mvmctl template build my-service --force # Rebuild even if cached

 Build with --snapshot to capture a fully booted, healthy VM state.
-Subsequent runs restore from this snapshot instead of cold-booting — sub-second startup instead of minutes.
+Subsequent runs restore from this snapshot instead of cold-booting — 1-2 second startup instead of minutes.

 Terminal window